SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

 Use append when you aren’t concerned with duplicated records.
 This strategy cannot update, overwrite, or delete existing data, so it's likely to insert duplicate records for many data sources.

-For example, imagine you have a CUSTOMERS table, and you want to simply add new rows for new or returning customers.
+For example, imagine you have a CUSTOMERS table, where you allow your customers to sign up using alternative accounts.
+In that case, you want to simply add new rows for new or returning customers.
 Append will add new rows for them without modifying any of the existing data.

+To use Append, follow these steps:

+1. For the **Write Mode**, select **Append**.
+2. Click **Save**.
+3. Run the Target Model and check that the write mode returns data properly.

 Append adds all new rows to the table.
 If your target table doesn't have a unique key, this approach can be fine.
 However, if you're trying to ensure unique keys, use merge instead.